The-OpenROAD-Project/OpenLane/README.md

 # Regression And Design Configurations Exploration

-As mentioned earlier, everytime a new design or a new (PDK,PDK_VARIANT) pair is added, or any update happens in the flow tools, a re-configuration for the designs is needed.
+As mentioned earlier, everytime a new design or a new (PDK,STD_CELL_LIBRARY) pair is added, or any update happens in the flow tools, a re-configuration for the designs is needed.
 The reconfiguration is methodical and so an exploration script was developed to aid the designer in reconfiguring his designs if needed.
-As explained [here](#adding-a-design) that each design has multiple configuration files for each (PDK,PDK_VARIANT) pair.
+As explained [here](#adding-a-design) that each design has multiple configuration files for each (PDK,STD_CELL_LIBRARY) pair.

 ## Overview
 OpenLANE provides `run_designs.py`, a script that can do multiple runs in a parallel using different configurations.
 A run consists of a set of designs and a configuration file that contains the configuration values.
 It is useful to explore the design implementation using different configurations to figure out the best one(s).

 Also, it can be used for testing the flow by running the flow against several designs using their best configurations.
 For example the following run: spm using its default configuration files `config.tcl.` :
 ```